phil1331/HackMIT-2023-Admission-Puzzle-Solutions/README.md

 # HackMIT 2023 Admission Puzzle
 ## Introduction
 HackMIT is an annual hackathon that takes place at Massachusetts Institute of Technology in Cambridge, Massachusetts in early fall.
-This year, 2023, one way to get automatically admitted was to collect points by solving CTF-like admission puzzles and finish in the Top 50 of hackers.
+This year, 2023, one way to get automatically admitted was to collect points by *individually* solving CTF-like admission puzzles and finish in the Top 50 of hackers.
 I managed to complete all of the puzzles and will try to assemble step-by-step approaches and solutions for people that want to have an understanding or a deeper understanding of that type of challenges in general and provide a complete walkthrough from the first time seeing the website to solving the last puzzle.
 ## Format
 I will be presenting all the solutions in a specific format, which is supposed to represent a sped-up version of my train of thoughts while tackling the specific problem.
 There will be sections that dive in a little deeper, which can be skipped by pressing the [TL;DR](https://en.wikipedia.org/wiki/TL;DR) link.
 The problems that required code to be written additionally include a code branch.
+I will be embedding tips or recommendations which are supposed to prevent possible mistakes, difficulties or unnecessary excessive time-consumption while working on the respective problem.
 <details>
 <summary>Show Format</summary>